Constraints on Multicomponent Dark Energy from Cosmological Observations: Abstract

 \section{Abstract}

 Dark energy (DE) plays an important role in the expansion history of our universe.
-In the earlier works, universe including DE with a constant or time-varying equation of state (EOS) has been well studied.
-Different from predecessors, we investigate the cosmic expansion with multicomponent DE.
-Today's total energy density of DE is separated into several parts equally and every part has a constant EOS $w_i$.
-We modify the Friedmann equation and the parameterized post-Friedmann description of dark energy, then put constraints on $w_i$ from Planck 2018 TT,TE,EE$+$lowE$+$lensing, BAO data, PANTHEON samples and SH0ES measurement.
-We find that the largest and the smallest values of $w_i$ have no overlap at $95\%$C.L..
-Our results indicate that DE is composed of more than one candidate.
-Besides, the density evolution of multicomponent DE is tick-like and different from the other DE models'.
-That is to say, multicomponent DE makes a contribution to late and early universe.
+But we only got limited knowledge about its nature and properties after decades of study.
+In most numerical researches, DE is usually considered as a dynamical whole.
+Actually, multicomponent DE models can also explain the accelerating expansion of our universe, which is accepted theoretically but lack of numerical researches.
+We try to study the multicomponent DE models from observation by constructing $w_n$CDM models.
+The total energy density of DE is separated into $n$ ($n=2,3,5$) parts equally and every part has a constant EOS $w_i$ ($i=1,2...n$).
+We modify the Friedmann equation and the parameterized post-Friedmann description of DE, then put constraints on $w_i$s from Planck 2018 TT,TE,EE$+$lowE$+$lensing, BAO data and PANTHEON samples.
+The multicomponent DE models are favoured if any $w_n$CDM model is preferred by observational data and there is no overlap between the highest and lowest values of $w_i$s.
+We find the data combination supports the $w_n$CDM model when $n$ is small and the $w_2$CDM model is slightly preferred by $\Delta \chi^2_{\text{min}} = \Delta \text{AIC} =\Delta \text{BIC} = -2.48$ over the CPL model, but the largest value of $w_i$ overlaps the smallest one.
+With larger $n$, the maximum and minimum of $w_i$s do not overlap with each other, but $\chi^2_{\text{min}}$ and AIC also increase.
+In brief, we find no obvious evidence that DE is composed of different components.